kokuwaio/helm-maven-plugin/README.md

 # Features

 - Package Helm charts from standard folder structure
-- Merge index.yaml files from remote repositories, so the local repository is updated
 - Test Helm charts (Helm lint)
 - Recursive chart detection (subcharts)
 - Helm does not need to be installed